 The legislation stipulates that a person can apply for an extension of the document, but the extension can be granted for the same purpose for which the document was issued in the first place.
 Thus, when arriving here for traveling purposes, the document cannot be used as a way of moving to Poland.

-Most visas can be used for obtaining a residence permit in Poland.
+Most visas can be used for obtaining a residence permit and Poland citizenship by investment.

 What is the current situation of the tourism industry in Poland?

 The tourism industry in Poland developed in the last few years, and the number of foreign visitors also expanded, regardless if they have arrived here with a Poland tourist visa or without a required travel document.
 Foreign tourists arriving in Poland usually prefer to book their accommodation at various types of establishments that operate in the hotel system (hotels, motels).
 In 2018, the tourism industry had the following characteristics:

 • in 2018, Poland had 11,076 tourist accommodation units, accounting for 798,700 beds;

 • the country accounted for a total number of 33,9 million tourists and 88,9 million overnight stays;